scra88le/Final_project/docs/03-results.md

 The SVM parameters used to create a number of different models are shown in Table \@ref(tab:searchGrid).

+Table: (\#tab:searchGrid)Search parameters used for model fitting of support vector machine

 RBF sigma   Cost
 ----------  -----
 0.11        18